-In this chapter we make the first step towards formulating quantum relativistic theories of interacting particles.
+In this chapter we make the first step towards formulating relativistic quantum theories of interacting particles.
 We first recall properties of the Poincaré group symmetry generators which should act in the Hilbert space of any relativistic quantum theory.
-Next, assuming a theory which is relativistic in this sense is given we (following Wigner) single out a class of Hamiltonian and the three-momentum operator joint generalized (i.e. nonnormalizable) eigenvectors which, if exist in the theory Hilbert space, should be identified with vectors representing states representing single stable particles and investigate their transformations under Lorentz and discrete (space reflection and time reversal) transformations stressing the essential difference between properties of states of massless and massive particles.
-Particles are therefore identified with special types of irreducible representations of the Poincaré group; this definition of particles is very convenient, as the problem which particles are truly "elementary", and which are not, is irrelevant for it.
+Next, assuming that a theory which is relativistic in this sense is given, we (following Wigner) single out a class of the Hamiltonian and the three-momentum operator joint generalized (i.e. non-normalizable) eigenvectors which, if exist in the theory Hilbert space, should be identified with vectors representing states of single stable particles, and investigate their behaviour under Lorentz and discrete (space reflection and time reversal) transformations stressing the essential difference between properties of states of massless and massive particles.
+Particles are therefore identified with special types of irreducible representations of the Poincaré group; this definition of particles is very convenient, as the problem which particles are truly "elementary", and which are not (composed of "more fundamental" constituents), is irrelevant for it.